thoughtram/blog/_posts/2015-05-11-rusts-ownership-model-for-javascript-developers.md

 layout:     post
 title:      "Rust's Ownership model for JavaScript developers"
 date:       2015-05-11
-summary:    "Rust is an exciting new system programming language by Mozilla.
-In this post we explore Rust's concept of ownership that enables the language to achieve 100 % memory safety without garbage collection.
-We start with a simple JavaScript code and port it to Rust step by step."
+summary:    "In this post we explore Rust's concept of ownership that enables the language to achieve 100 % memory safety without garbage collection."

 categories:
 - rust